untwisted/untwisted/BOOK.md

 When we call a function or class method that could throw an exception it is natural to use a try/except block to catch the exceptioin then decide what to do based on the exception type.
-When modelling applications using untwisted one would use the decorator 'handle_exception' to catch exceptions that might happen from handle calls.
+When modelling applications using untwisted one would use the decorator handle_exception to catch exceptions that might happen from handle calls.

 ~~~python
 >>> from untwisted.dispatcher import Dispatcher